Donald Trump is in court for closing arguments in civil fraud trial after judge receives bomb threat

 Trump said he was still hoping he would be allowed to speak, but his lawyer did not raise the issue before launching into his own closing argument.

-The false report came days after a fake emergency call reporting a shooting at the home of the judge overseeing Trump's Capitol attack criminal case in Washington, D.C.
-The two incidents follow a spate of similar false reports at the homes of public officials in recent days.
+The false report came days after a fake emergency call reporting a shooting at the home of the judge in Trump's Washington, D.C. criminal case.
+The incidents are among a recent spate of similar false reports at the homes of public officials.

 Taking the bench a few minutes late, Engoron made no mention of the incident at his home.